 Help your learner understand the cultures and customs of New Zealand.

 Inform your learner of events, courses or other activities offered by English Language Partners and in the wider community.

 To English Language Partners

-Commit to ELPNZ’s Philosophy, Code of Practice, mission, vision and values.
+Commit to ELPNZ’s Guiding Principles, mission, vision and values.